JDRey/big-data-processes/README.md

+#PNGs Folder Contents
+The folder contains the latest image exports as they are created or changed.

 # Big Data Processes Master Sketch File
 This sketch file includes various big data processes and flows.
 Files will need layer cleanup/organization as it becomes maintained over time.